yochannah/carpentries.org/pages/testimonials.md

     Software Carpentry.
 Long, slow, frustrating experience left me well prepared to appreciate this course.
 What has changed?
-I work more quickly, and re-use my own code; I find more errors, and spend less time fixing them; I trust my results more; I don't mind revisiting and revising old work; collaborators and potential employers are more impressed; and I'm happier.</p>
+I work more quickly, and re-use my own code; I find more errors, and spend less time fixing them; I trust my results more; I do not mind revisiting and revising old work; collaborators and potential employers are more impressed; and I'm happier.</p>
   <em>Josie Hughes develops models of mountain pine beetles and other outbreaking forest insects</em>
 <hr>